apleasantview/wp-scratch-box/README.md

 **Notes:**
 - All keys are required and Parent Object must be set to `"Custom"` in `Vagrant.json`.
 - The default `Project`machine will **not** start and be provisioned.
 You can force it to start with the command `vagrant up NAME`.
-- If you run both `Project` and `Custom`, setting their IP's in the same range will create a network and facilitate communications between the two machines.
+- If you run both `Project` and `Custom`, setting their IP's in the same range will create a network and facilitate communication between the two machines.
-- Synced folders for the `Custom` machine needs to be currently manually set in the `Vagrantfile` if required.
+- Synced folders for the `Custom` machine needs to be manually set in the `Vagrantfile` if required.

 ***Please refer to the [Vagrant docs](https://docs.vagrantup.com/v2/multi-machine/index.html) for more info on Multi-Machine setups.***